cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

         ├── app_module1.py          # your application module 1
         └── app_module2.py          # your application module 2, etc..

-Pleaes note that the above project layout is extremely simple e.g. typically the jpsSingletons.py file should be moved to its own module etc.. by this is not necessary for this code example.
+Please note that the above project layout is extremely simple just to show an example `py4jps` usage (e.g. typically the `jpsSingletons.py` file should be moved to its own module etc...)

 *Example code*